dragoscalin33/TaoziTree_Analysis/README_FINAL.md

 (10 + 8) × 300 RMB = 5,400 RMB

-Taozi has paid me a total of 8,000 RMB across July and August (4,000/month).
+Taozi will pay me a total of 8,000 RMB across July and August (4,000/month).
 Therefore, the remaining 2,600 RMB is the actual cost of this data study.

 ⸻